microsoft/rushjs.io-website/pages/configs/rush_json.md

   //   ],
   //
   //   /**
-  //    * A list of NPM package scopes that will be excluded from review.
+  //    * A list of npm package scopes that will be excluded from review.
   //    * We recommend to exclude TypeScript typings (the "@types" scope), because
   //    * if the underlying package was already approved, this would imply that the typings
   //    * are also approved.